This post may contain affiliate links. Please read our disclosure policy.

 Recipe Ingredients

-- Kashmiri Chili: Choose Kashmiri chili for its vibrant color and mild heat—it’s all about that balance of flavor and aesthetics.
-If unavailable, you can substitute it with paprika for color, though the flavor profile may slightly differ.
+- Kashmiri Chili: I choose Kashmiri chili powder for its vibrant red color and mild heat.
+If you cannot find it, you can substitute it with standard sweet paprika to get that red tint, though the flavor profile will be slightly different.

-- Tomato Puree: Select a smooth, rich tomato puree (Passata) without added salt or sugar for optimal control over the flavor.
-Its tangy, velvety base is essential to the creamy curry sauce.
+- Tomato Puree: Look for a smooth, plain tomato puree or passata without added salt or sugar.
+This gives you complete control over the final flavor.
+Its tangy base is absolutely essential to building the thick curry sauce.

-*Note – See recipe card at the bottom for full list of ingredients and measurements
+Note: See recipe card for full list of ingredients and measurements

 Let’s get started!
 With just a few simple steps, you’ll have a rich, creamy Chicken Tikka Masala bursting with flavor, ready to impress anyone at the table.
 Let’s dive straight into making this irresistible dish!